mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 In addition, Pegasus requires at least 64 MB of video RAM.
 You can change the memory split of the Raspberry Pi using `raspi-config`.

+!!! tip
     If you're running RetroPie, you can also install Pegasus from its setup menu.
 [See this page for more details.](platform-retropie.md)

 ## Arch